Kent-Gerber/github-slideshow/_posts/0000-01-02-Kent-Gerber.md

 layout: slide
 title: "Welcome to Kent Gerber's slide!"
 ---
-My first Github second slide!
+My really cool second slide!
 Use the left arrow to go back!